Reese1010/Machine-Learning-Phishing-Classification/README.md

 # Logistic Regression Classifier

 Used the Logistic Regression classifier to train the model with 33% of the data set aside for testing and the remaining 67% for training.
-The model is trained to classify emails into either phishing or non-phishing categories.
+The model is trained to classify websites into either phishing or non-phishing categories.

 ![Logistic Regression](LRclass.png)